Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 These modifications reduce user effort, improve the control of tension, and enhance the reliability of the system while maintaining its intended functional purpose.

 ### Detailed Explanation of Required Analyses
-*(Provide detailed explanation of Shaft, Gear, Fatigue, Bearings, Interfaces, etc., with clear assumptions and results)*

 Section 1.)
 Static Stress and Factor of Safety:
 Critical Part: Rack